httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {{Section 5.3.2 of HTTP2}}).

 Many RFC 7540 server implementations do not act on HTTP/2 priority signals.

 Prioritization can use information that servers have about resources or the order in which requests are generated.
 For example, a server, with knowledge of an HTML document structure, might want to prioritize the delivery of images that are critical to user experience above other images.
+With RFC 7540 it is difficult for servers to interpret signals from clients for prioritization as the same conditions could result in very different signaling from different clients.
+This document describes signaling that is simpler and more constrained, requiring less interpretation and allowing less variation.

 RFC 7540 does not define a method that can be used by a server to provide a priority signal for intermediaries.